 Chargeable fees are unregulated.

-An R9 rating will be noted for six years following discharge; it is still possible to obtain credit during this period
+An R9 rating will be noted for 6 years following discharge; it is still possible to obtain credit during this period.

-A reasonable goal to rebuild your credit would be two to three years after your discharge
+A reasonable goal to rebuild your credit would be 2 to 3 years after your discharge.

 Tools such as a secured credit card, GIC loans, RRSP loans, etc may be immediately available to you following your discharge.

 An R7 rating will be noted for 2 years after completion.